[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 How does Terraform work?

-Terraform, at its core, is an engine that reads your configuration and interacts with various providers.
+At its core, Terraform is an engine that reads your configuration and interacts with various providers.
 Providers enable Terraform to interact with specific cloud platforms or services such as AWS, Azure, Google Cloud, Kubernetes, and many more, with each provider offering access to the resources available on that platform via an API.

 You define your infrastructure using HashiCorp Configuration Language (HCL), which specifies its desired state.
 Essentially, you tell Terraform what you want, not how to achieve it.